 - Construction Paper

 Grab your materials and head to the table.
 Start by thinking of what type mask you and your child would like to make.
-A witch, a pumpkin, a monster…we decided on a bat and a Frankenstein.
+A witch, a pumpkin, a monster…we decided on a bat and a Frankenstein for our easy craft.

 After the eye holes have been cut out, go ahead and draw the different details onto construction paper.
 For the bat, I drew wings, a mouth with teeth and eyebrows.
 For the Frankenstein, I drew a mouth, stitches and hair.
 Then I cut these out.